cuinjune/facemaker/README.md

 This repo is the week4 assignment of the "Hand Held: Creative Tools for Phones" course at ITP.
 The assignment was to design an interface that allows the user to combine image layers in different ways and producing artworks.
-I decided to create a simple avatar maker that could be used for an online chatroom.
+I decided to create a simple avatar creator that could be used for an online chatroom.

 Here's the [Live Demo on Glitch](https://cuinjune-facemaker.glitch.me/).